Instant Pot Mushroom Risotto

 How to Make Mushroom Risotto in an Instant Pot

-Woman adding ingredients to an Instant Pot.
+Woman adding chopped shallots to an Instant Pot.

-2. Add the rice and stir frequently until the rice starts to become translucent, about 2 minutes.
+1. Cook with rice: Add the rice and stir frequently until the rice starts to become translucent, about 2 minutes.

 Woman stirring an Instant Pot with rice and mushrooms.

-3. Add the white wine and stir to release any bits stuck to the bottom of the pot.
+1. Add the liquids: Add the white wine and stir to release any bits stuck to the bottom of the pot.
 Add the broth and stir well.

-4. Seal the pot, press the Manual button, then set the Instant Pot to HIGH, and set the time for 5 minutes.
+1. Cook: Seal the pot, press the Manual button, then set the Instant Pot to HIGH, and set the time for 5 minutes.

 Instant Pot set to five minutes.

-Woman tossing parmesan cheese into an Instant Pot.
+Woman tossing Parmesan cheese into an Instant Pot.

 Kitchen Smarts